HydroModPy/HydroModPy/docs/source/architecture/pipeline_resume.rst

   (``prepare_solver``, ``run_solver``, ``extract``, ``export``).
 The
   journal is not written during this phase.
-* **Execute phase** ``[restart_index, end)``: each step runs fully; the journal records inputs/outputs hashes and the heartbeat refreshes the ``simulations.last_heartbeat`` column.
+* **Execute phase** ``[restart_index, end)``: each step runs fully; the journal records inputs/outputs hashes and the heartbeat appends rows to ``workflow_events``.

 Resume integrity
 ----------------